thomasxm/BOAZ_beta/README.md

 ## Prerequisites

 - Linux environment with Wine configured.
+Kali Linux or other Debian prefered.
-- CMake, Git, GCC, G++, MingW and other build essentials installed.
+- CMake, Git, GCC, G++, MingW, LLVM and other build essentials installed.

 ## Installation and Compilation